strawstack/SnakeMath/README.md

     ....s
     sssss

 The expression has finished evaluating and the snakes path has the shape of a letter `S`.
-As we will see below, the operator `@` causes the grid to be printed/saved as one character of output.
-If the expression were longer, more characters could be drawn and printed.
+As we will see below, the operator `@` causes the grid to be saved as one character of output.
+If the expression were longer, more characters could be saved and output by the expression.

 ## Integers